Zveaga/Philosophers/README.md

 ```
 ./philo 10 500 200 200 5
 ```
+You can modify the value of the arguments.

 ## Program Instructions
 - One or more philosophers sit at a round table.